 Clever Partner Agents run traditional full-commission real estate businesses but have agreed to offer significant discounts and rebates to buyers and sellers who work with them through Clever’s online referral service.

-If you're buying a home, get on-demand showings and $1,000 back at closing - or up to 1% if the purchase price of your new home is over $500,000 (in states that allow buyer rebates).
-Agents from Homesnap likely won't offer these kind of perks.
+If you’re buying a home, get on-demand showings and Clever Cash Back in qualifying states.
+Agents from Homesnap likely won’t offer these kind of perks.